neginheidarii/solenery-agent/README.md

 Excited to see it in action?
 Check out the live version of the app here: [Live Demo](https://solenery-agent-ot9v.vercel.app/).

-📜 License
-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.
 Thank you for checking out the Property Details App!
 If you have any questions, suggestions, or contributions, feel free to open an issue or submit a pull request.
 Let’s build something great together! 🚀